Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEPARstart{P}{revious} generations of mobile systems were designed, optimized, and deployed to meet certain technical key performance indicators (KPI) such as latency and especially bitrate.
 However, early in the 6G research, it was identified that this technical focus needs to be broadened to be able to address the increasing challenges in our societies.
 The European flagship project Hexa-X introduced the concept of key value indicators (KVI) to 6G \cite{hexa_D11}.
 These are intended to quantify the potential impact that the 6G system, use cases, and technologies have on sustainability.
 These KVIs would then be used to estimate and evaluate different technology and design choices based on their benefits and drawbacks in relation to their fulfillment of the traditional KPIs.
+Where relevant, use case requirement ranges, enabler metadata, and PoC evaluation results are drawn from Hexa-X-II project deliverables and experiments.
+The proposed KG-based formulation and KPI/KVI-driven pruning methodology builds on these inputs to provide a generalized and reproducible 6G E2E system design procedure.
+Additionally in this paper, a use case denotes a target 6G service scenario and its requirement profile, such as throughput, latency, trust, etc. An enabler denotes a technical capability, network function, or architectural component that contributes to fulfilling those requirements in an end-to-end system design.
+For example, in the cooperative mobile robots use case, stringent latency, reliability, and availability requirements translate into KPIs such as latency and service availability \cite{hexa2_D12,hexa2_D14}.
+Enablers such as AI-native air interface, intent-based management, and integration fabrics can be selected as technical means to satisfy these KPIs, while also contributing to sustainability-oriented KVIs such as reduced downtime, improved productivity, and improved trustworthiness within the proposed KG-based design workflow.

 However, the integration of sustainability values into the design of the 6G system presents significant challenges and requires fundamental changes in how we approach the 6G design.
 Notably, addressing the complexity of sustainability is a first challenge.
 Sustainability is multidimensional and encompasses a wide range of aspects, including social, economic, and environmental considerations.
 Integrating these diverse aspects into the design requires a holistic approach that considers the potential impact of each design decision across all dimensions of sustainability.
 Another challenge is to find a way to connect the desired outcomes in terms of sustainability to the design of the next generation of mobile technologies.
 The current and standard approach to translate requirements into indicators is using KPIs, which are measurable and objective.
 However, values are subjective, context-dependent, and difficult to measure.
 This creates a complex obstacle to translate them into actionable design requirements.
 Consequently, a novel framework is needed that effectively bridges the gap between the subjective values and concrete system requirements.